 Glass is one of the most used and least understood material in the building industry.

 Choosing a right type of glass is one of the most important decisions in a commercial project.
-The choice affects level of energy consumption, human comfort and productivity, and design aesthetics.
+The choice affects level of energy consumption, human comfort, productivity, and design aesthetics.

 There are several types of architectural glass: